jdswinbank/msss/README.rst

   Options which take no argument:
       -c   Collect data prior to processing
-      -f   Automatically identify & flag bad stations -w   Overwrite output file if it already exists -h   Display this message
+      -r   Robust mode: continue even if some subbands are not available -f   Automatically identify & flag bad stations -w   Overwrite output file if it already exists -h   Display this message